 Data

-The analysis is qualitative.
-It is based on recording of meetings, notes taken during interviews, public communication of the stakeholders (e.g. website, status reports), and literature about the sectors of the case-studies.
+The analysis is qualitative, anchored in a constructivist epistemological paradigm.
+It is based on recording and notes of 8 meetings, 17 interviews, 4 visit of sites, public communication of the stakeholders (e.g. website, status reports), and literature about the sectors of the case-studies.